kordless/swarm-ghost/README.md

 	http://ghost-kord.gigantic.io/ghost/

 That's it!
-Perhaps you should start writing a blog post!
+Perhaps you should start writing a blog post! :beer: